‘Dance Mom’s Brynn Rumfallo Quits Over Racy Routine

-13-year-old Brynn Rumfallo, a member Abby Lee Miller’s Elite dance team, recently quit the show on the heels of her dance teacher’s dramatic departure.
-While many speculated that Brynn and her mother Ashlee Allen left the show in solidarity with Abby, a video posted to social media shows this isn’t the case at all.
+Thirteen-year-old Brynn Rumfallo, a member Abby Lee Miller’s Elite dance team, recently quit the show on the heels of her dance teacher’s dramatic departure.
+While many speculated that Brynn and her mother, Ashlee Allen, left the show in solidarity with Abby, a video posted to social media shows this isn’t the case at all.

 Chaos ensued over Dance Moms social media in the past few days, with mothers accusing Brynn Rumfallo and her mother of saying the girls from the show looked like “hookers” in a past number.
 Ashlee even stated that she was raising her daughter not to sell her body, insinuating the other mothers were allowing their children to participate in lewd performances.

-Ashlee took to Twitter to express some of her concerns and to announce her departure from the TV series:
+Ashlee took to Twitter to express some of her concerns and to announce her departure from the TV series.

 I'm so glad I know who I am, and I know what I stand for…..and I know when it's time.